Tracking performance

 • Are too many people unsubscribing?

-• Which flows perform best?
+• Which workflows perform best?

 • Which emails in a sequence work well and which fall flat?